Looking for a business loan

 During the first phase, Indian enterprises with a turnover of more than Rs.500 crore had to generate e-invoices from 1st October 2020.
 In the next phase, businesses with a turnover exceeding Rs.100 crore began issuing e-invoices from 1st January 2021.
 In the third phase, enterprises with turnover higher than Rs.50 crore had to generate e-invoices from 1st April 2021.
 There were a total of 2,40,567 business firms coming in this turnover bracket.

-After a year, the government wants to extend the massive system to around 1,80,000 more Indian firms from 1st April 2022.
+After a year, the government extended the massive system to around 1,80,000 more Indian firms from 1st April 2022.
 These mid-sized firms fall within a turnover range of Rs.20 crore to Rs.50 crore in any financial year between 2017-18 to 2021-22.
+Currently, it applies to those with turnover over Rs.10 crore from 1st October 2022 and sooner will apply to those with turnover more than Rs.5 crore from 1st August 2023.
 An official commented that the government predicts an increase in GST registration by 75% due to this move.

 The e-invoicing system will apply to only Business-to-Business (B2B) transactions.
 All the financial institutions in the insurance and banking business are kept out of the scope.
 The system also does not apply to non-banking financial companies, goods and passenger transportation agencies, business units operating in special economic zones, and government departments.